aquar25/Notes/linux/Linux Applicaton/Linux Application Programming.md

 #### POSIX Threads

 The 2.6 kernel utilizes the new Native POSIX Thread Library, or NPTL (introduced in 2002), which is a higher performance implementation with numerous advantages over the older component.
+The numbers of threads in Linux Threads was a compile-time option(1000), whereas NTPL supports a dynamic number of threads.
+NPTL can support up to 2 billion threads on an IA-32 system.

 check the pthread version of current system with : `$getconf GNU_LIBPTHREAD_VERSION`, this will output `NPTL 2.23` on  my ubuntu 16.04.